Whether you are a crypto trader or investor, you most likely have the task of…

 Crypto SMSF Regulation

-While the crypto SMSF is legal and recognized by the ATO, the office provides explicit guidelines on what is and isn’t acceptable when it comes to cryptocurrency based self managed super funds.
+While the crypto SMSF is a legal entity recognized by the ATO, the office provides explicit guidelines on what is and isn’t acceptable when it comes to cryptocurrency based self managed super funds.
 Tax determinations published by the ATO in 2014 clarified that cryptocurrencies are not money, but are capital gains tax assets.
 This determination makes it possible for SMSFs to invest in cryptocurrency in the same way they would invest in any other permissible asset.

 When investing in cryptocurrencies via a self managed super fund, there are a number of key obligations that must be met: